Discovering Hidden Marsh Distillery in Upstate New York is a fortuitous find..housed with the Montezuma Winery, the tasting room has lot to offer

 Isn’t it wonderful when you find hidden gems along the road?

 I was recently in upstate New York in the Finger Lakes region with my family, heading home.
-We decided that we wanted to stop at one of the many wineries & distilleries that dot the area (the entire greater northeastern US is booming with breweries, wineries, and distilleries, as I talked about in Bully Boy, Boston local).
-A quick iPhone search told us that there was a winery/distillery, Montezuma Wintery and Hidden Marsh Distillery, right along our route…and it was open.
+We decided that we wanted to stop at one of the many wineries & distilleries that dot the area (the entire greater northeastern US is booming with breweries, wineries, and distilleries).
+A quick search told us that there was a winery/distillery, Montezuma Wintery and Hidden Marsh Distillery, right along our route…and it was open.
 Score!

-Montezuma Winery started as a honey farm, then transitioned to a meadery where they produce honey wines, and now fruit and grape wines.
+Montezuma Winery started as a honey farm, transitioned to a meadery producing honey wines, fruit, and grape wines.
 Hidden Marsh’s copper column still produces an assortment of brandy and liquors, honey vodka, and of course, whiskey…their website features 8 different spirits.
-The tasting room and gift shop definitely skews to the winery side (lots of wine-related signs, towels, magnets, and other paraphernalia), but the bar offers both a wine and whiskey tastings (my daughter & her fiancé went for wine…3 guesses as to what I chose!).
+The tasting room and gift shop definitely skews to the winery side (lots of wine-related signs, towels, magnets, and other paraphernalia), but the bar offers both wine and whiskey tastings.
+My daughter & her fiancé went for wine…3 guesses as to what I chose!